 Marijuana Street Names and Nicknames

 Marijuana is the most widely used illegal drug in the United States.
-The psychoactive component of marijuana – tetrahydrocannabinol, or THC – is thought to have evolved as a botanical self-defense chemical, and is present in a subset of the hemp family of plants.
-Plant materials from these particular plants, rich in THC, are commonly dried and then smoked.
+The primary psychoactive component of marijuana—tetrahydrocannabinol, or THC—is thought to have evolved as a botanical self-defense chemical and is present in a subset of the hemp family of plants.1,2,3 Plant materials from these particular plants, rich in THC, are commonly dried and then smoked.4

 This list is not all-inclusive, and the names for marijuana are ever-changing.

-Here are some common terms for marijuana, with some more familiar than others:
+Here are some common terms for marijuana, with some more familiar than others:3,4

 - Mary Jane.

-There are also street names and nicknames for the various geographic regions where marijuana is produced.
+Several street names and nicknames for marijuana are tied to the various countries or geographic regions from which the product was originally cultivated or sourced.
 These names include: